icopy-site/awesome/docs/awesome/awesome-blazor.md

 * [Deploying a Server Side Blazor application to Azure](http://lightswitchhelpwebsite.com/Blog/tabid/61/EntryId/4349/Deploying-A-Server-Side-Blazor-Application-To-Azure.aspx) - August 3, 2019 - Deploying a Server Side Blazor application to Azure.
 * [Using a Code-Behind Approach to Blazor Components](https://www.telerik.com/blogs/using-a-code-behind-approach-to-blazor-components) - July 31, 2019 - In this article we'll look into when it's helpful to use a code-behind in your Blazor development, how we benefit and what to expect when re-factoring existing components.
 * [Configuring Policy-based Authorization with Blazor](https://chrissainty.com/securing-your-blazor-apps-configuring-policy-based-authorization-with-blazor/) - July 30, 2019 - Part 4 of the serie "Securing Your Blazor Apps", by Chris Sainty.
+* [Blazor Components - New Blazor Scheduler Control, Data Grid Enhancements and more (available in Beta #1)](https://community.devexpress.com/blogs/aspnet/archive/2019/07/29/blazor-components-new-blazor-scheduler-control-data-grid-enhancements-and-more-available-in-beta-1.aspx) - July 29, 2019 - The first beta of the DevExpress Blazor UI components includes a new Scheduler component along with a myriad of enhancements designed to improve the overall capabilities of our Blazor product line.
 * [Authentication in server-side Blazor applications](https://gunnarpeipman.com/blazor/server-side-blazor-authentication/) - July 25, 2019 - Preview 6 version of ASP.NET Core 3.0 is released and one interesting new feature is authentication and authorization for server-side Blazor applications.
 This blog post goes through work currently done and shows how authentication works with server-side Blazor applications.
 * [ASP.NET Core and Blazor updates in .NET Core 3.0 Preview 7](https://devblogs.microsoft.com/aspnet/asp-net-core-and-blazor-updates-in-net-core-3-0-preview-7/) - July 23, 2019 - ASP.NET Core and Blazor updates in .NET Core 3.0 Preview 7.
 * [Configuring Role-based Authorization with client-side Blazor](https://chrissainty.com/securing-your-blazor-apps-configuring-role-based-authorization-with-client-side-blazor/) - July 23, 2019 - Configuring Role-based Authorization with client-side Blazor.